-435 Studies on effect of nonthermal plasma on food components are scarce in literature.
-436 Based on the experiments using low-pressure oxygen plasma it have been observed that time 437 and structure-dependent degradation can be seen for different selected model flavonoids 438 adsorbed on solid surfaces, which was attributed to plasmainmanent reactive species such as 439 O (3P), O2 ( $1\Delta g$ and $1\Sigma g$ +), O3, or OH radicals (Grzegorzewski et al. 2010b).
-It has been 440 observed in lamb's lettuce that pure compounds show a time-dependent degradation 441 (flavonoids) or remain unchanged (phenolic acids) after exposure to oxygen plasma 442 (Grzegorzewski et al. 2010a).
+Studies on the effect of nonthermal plasma on food components are scarce in the literature.
+Based on the experiments using low-pressure oxygen plasma it has been observed that time and structure-dependent degradation can be seen for differently selected model flavonoids adsorbed on solid surfaces, which was attributed to plasmainmanent reactive species such as O (3P), O2 ( $1\Delta g$ and $1\Sigma g+$ ), O3, or OH radicals (Grzegorzewski et al. 2010b).
+It has been observed in lamb's lettuce that pure compounds show a time-dependent degradation (flavonoids) or remain unchanged (phenolic acids) after exposure to oxygen plasma (Grzegorzewski et al. 2010a).